-- Preview Email Newsletter

 Higher Education Organizations Urge Education Department to Address Regulatory Burden (10)

 WASHINGTON, July 11 -- A coalition of leading higher education organizations has submitted feedback to the U.S. Department of Education, responding to the agency's announcement of possible negotiated rulemaking committees (Docket ID ED-2025-OPE-0016).
-The organizations emphasized their appreciation for the opportunity to provide input on proposed topics and offer additional considerations, aiming to reduce administrative burden and foster a more stable regulatory environment for colleges and uni more ST
+The organizations emphasized their appreciation for the opportunity to provide input on proposed topics and offer additional considerations, aiming to reduce administrative burden and foster a more stable regulatory environment for colleges and universities.

 HonorBridge Criticizes Guidance on Sepsis and Tuberculosis (10)